 - Spring WebClient OAuth2 Integration for Spring WebFlux

-You can find the full source code for all examples on GitHub.
-If you want to achieve the same with Jakarta EE, have a look at the JAX-RS Client
+PS: If you want to achieve the same with Jakarta EE, take a look at the JAX-RS Client

 or the MicroProfile RestClient.

-Have fun using the new Spring WebClient
+Have fun using the Spring WebFlux WebClient

 ,